quirkyCoderAayush/Photographer-Booking-App/README.md

 This is a Photographer Booking Application.
 The application has been created with Java, Spring Boot, React, and MySQL.
 It involves designing a backend for API services, a frontend for user interaction, and database integration for persistent data storage.
 Additionally, for authentication and authorization, I have used JWT.

 Project Title: Photographer Booking Application

-Overview:
-The Photographer Booking Application is a full-stack application designed to bridge the gap between photographers and clients.
-This platform enables users to browse, book, and manage photography services while providing photographers with a seamless way to showcase their work and manage bookings.
+📸 Photographer Booking Application
+Overview
+The Photographer Booking Application is a full-stack platform that connects photographers with clients.
+It lets clients browse photographers, check availability, book services, and manage bookings.
+Photographers can showcase their portfolios, manage schedules, and view booking details.
+This application is built with Java, Spring Boot, React, and MySQL, using JWT for secure authentication.

-Technology Stack:
+🛠️ Technology Stack

-Backend:
-Language: Java
+Backend
-Framework: Spring Boot
+Java with Spring Boot
-Authentication & Authorization: JWT (JSON Web Token)
+Authentication & Authorization: JSON Web Token (JWT)
 Database: MySQL
-Build Tool: Maven/Gradle
+Build Tool: Maven
-Frontend:
+Frontend
-Framework: React.js
+React.js
 State Management: Redux/Context API
 Styling: CSS/SCSS, Material-UI or TailwindCSS
-Tools and Libraries:
+Tools
+Version Control: Git/GitHub
 API Testing: Postman
-Database Tool: MySQL Workbench/PhpMyAdmin
+Database Tool: MySQL Workbench
-Version Control: Git/GitHub
 Deployment: AWS/Heroku (optional)

-Features:
+✨ Features

-For Clients:
+For Clients
-User Registration and Login:

-Secure registration with validation.
-Login with JWT authentication.
-Explore Photographers:

-Browse a list of photographers based on location, style, and availability.
+User Registration and Login (JWT-based secure authentication) Explore Photographers: Search by location, style, and availability.
-View individual photographer profiles including portfolios, reviews, and ratings.
-Booking System:

-Real-time availability check for photographers.
+Booking System: Real-time availability check and email confirmations.
-Booking confirmation with email notifications.
-Payment gateway integration (Stripe/PayPal).
-Dashboard:

-Manage upcoming and past bookings.
-View invoices and receipts.
+Dashboard: Manage bookings, and view invoices, and receipts.
-For Photographers:
+For Photographers
-Photographer Profile Management:

-Upload and manage portfolios.
+Profile Management: Upload portfolios, set availability, and pricing.
-Set availability and pricing for services.
-Booking Management:
+Booking Management: Accept or decline bookings and view schedules.

-Accept, decline, or modify booking requests.
-Calendar integration for schedule tracking.
-Analytics Dashboard:

-Insights into earnings, completed bookings, and reviews.
+Analytics Dashboard: Insights into earnings, completed bookings, and reviews.
-Admin Features:
+Admin Features
-User Management:

-Manage client and photographer accounts.
+User Management: Manage client and photographer accounts.
-Deactivate or ban accounts for policy violations.
-Review and Feedback Moderation:

-Monitor and remove inappropriate reviews.
+Review Moderation: Monitor and remove inappropriate reviews.
-Content Management:

-Update homepage banners, promotions, and blog content.
+Content Management: Update homepage banners, promotions, and blog content.
-Modules:
-Authentication and Authorization:
+🗂️ Modules
+1. Authentication & Authorization
+Role-based access: Client, Photographer, Admin.

-JWT-based token generation for secure login sessions.
+JWT token-based authentication for secure sessions.
-Role-based access (Admin, Client, Photographer).
-API Development:
+2. API Development

-RESTful APIs using Spring Boot for features like:
+RESTful APIs for CRUD operations:
 User registration/login.
+Photographer portfolio management.
 Booking creation and updates.
-Photographer availability management.
-Input validation with Spring Boot annotations.
-Database Integration:
+3. Database Integration

-MySQL database with well-defined schema:
+Schema design for entities like Users, Photographers, Bookings, and Reviews.
-Users table for clients and photographers.
+MySQL for persistent storage and optimized queries.
-Photographers table with portfolio and availability.
-Bookings table to store booking details.
-Reviews table for client feedback.
-Frontend Development:

-React components for reusable and modular UI:
-HomePage, LoginPage, PhotographerProfile, BookingPage.
-Integration with REST APIs using Axios/Fetch.
-Payment Gateway:

-Integration with Stripe/PayPal for secure payments.
-Webhooks for payment status updates.
-Notification Service:

-Email notifications using JavaMailSender or SendGrid API for:
-Booking confirmations.
-Payment receipts.
-Reminders for upcoming bookings.
-Project Workflow:
-Step 1: Planning & Design
-Design the database schema.
-Create wireframes for frontend UI.
-Define API endpoints.
-Step 2: Backend Development
-Build REST APIs for CRUD operations.
-Implement JWT for secure authentication.
-Write services for business logic.
-Step 3: Frontend Development
+4. Frontend Development
-Create React components.
+Responsive and reusable React components.
-Design responsive layouts with Material-UI or TailwindCSS.
-Integrate APIs using Axios.
-Step 4: Integration
-Connect backend services to the React frontend.
-Test end-to-end workflows like user registration, booking, and payment.
-Step 5: Testing
-Unit testing with JUnit for backend services.
-Manual and automated frontend testing.
-Step 6: Deployment
-Host the backend on AWS/Heroku.
-Deploy the frontend on Vercel/Netlify.
-Use Docker for containerization if necessary.
+REST API integration with Axios/Fetch.
+5. Payment Gateway
+Secure payment integration with Stripe/PayPal.
+6. Notifications
+Email notifications for booking confirmations and reminders.

-Database Schema (Simplified):
+📋 Database Schema

 sql
 Copy code
 CREATE TABLE Users (